Skip to main content

 Manufacturing Order Operation Bind

-Operation Bind can be defined or changed individually for a specific Manufacturing Order.
-To do that, click Operation Binding on the context menu on the Manufacturing Order header.
+Operation Bind can be modified for a specific Manufacturing Order by selecting Operation Binding from the context menu on the order header.
+Items and operations can be linked using arrows.

 Click an Operation row and Item row and use arrows to bind both elements: